hagabooga/boogas-welcome-of-fate/README.md

-# boogas-welcome-of-fate
+# Booga's Welcome of Fate

-an rpg using pygame
+A RPG using Pygame.

-this is a game i am working on. made for fun and experience.
+I am working on this game for fun and for experience.

-i am trying to get this game into alpha. only the Mage class will be in the first version of alpha and then will keep working from there until all 3 classes are done.
+~~I am trying to get the game into an alpha version~~~ The Mage class will be the first to be comepleted.
+I will continue until all 3 classes are complete.
---- ALPHA COMPLETE ---
+### Alpha version completed

-now i will start working on the rouge class
+I am currently working on the rouge class.